jerturowetz/notes/cheat-sheets/seo-and-localization.md

 - Review big guide if possible & see if Bing has a webmaster tools thingy
 - Review how to design AMP pages
 - Create a website checklist that using tools for analysis, reviewing webmaster tools, implementing cards etc
+- is there a similar setting for setting gegraphic target for bing

 ## Localization for websites

+### Set Geographic target in google webmaster tools

+- On the Webmaster Tools Home page, click the site you want
+- Under Site configuration, click Settings
+- In the Geographic target section, select the option you want

+If you want to ensure that your site is not associated with any country or region, select Unlisted

 ### Embed language metadata in the document